pallavigkwd/CaloriePredictions/README.md

 #### Results and Interpretation
 This is how the final model performed: <br>
 Train RMSE: 200.17 | Test RMSE: 200.17 <br>
-Train R<sup>2</sup>: 0.98 | Test R<sup>2</sup>: 0.6 <br>
+Train R^2^: 0.98 | Test R^2^: 0.6 <br>
-Our final model ended with an R<sup>2</sup> (or score) of 0.98, compared to the baseline model’s score of 0.59.
-The root mean squared error (RMSE) of the final model, with the test data, was 38.4, compared to the baseline model’s rmse of 199.81.
+Our final model ended with an R^2^ (or score) of 0.98, compared to the baseline model’s score of 0.59.
+The root mean squared error (RMSE) of the final model, with the test data, was 38.4, compared to the baseline model’s RMSE of 199.81.
 Comparing these two metrics, we can see a drastic improvement in performance from the baseline model to the final model.
 An interpretation of the RMSE gives us that on average, the final model’s predictions were off by around 38 calories whereas almost 200 calories for the baseline model.
 As mentioned before, the baseline model would be off by, on average, a typical meal when predicting calories for a daily 3 meals.
 The final model would be off by around 100 calories, on average, which is like only a very small snack.

 ---